Skip to main content

 2. A response HTTP header that tells Fastly you’re doing an A/B test

-3. A HTML meta tag that will be used to measure the results, and which specifies the dimension to use in Google Analytics
+3. A HTML meta tag that will be used to measure the results in Google Analytics

 1. Example A/B test logic